 - 1. One alarm for PTI or function test failure.
-Status are also listed in the menu items T04 T12(FT)/T18(PTI). - 2.
+Status are also listed in the menu items T04 T12(FT)/T19(PTI). - 2.
 One or more alarms for a specific error during the test.
 Only listed in alarm list.

-Failures found during the tests are listed in the alarm list and the results of the separate PTI test steps are in menu items T04 to T18.
+Failures found during the tests are listed in the alarm list and the results of the separate PTI test steps are in menu items T04 to T19.
 Alarms found are logged in the datalog.

-A detailed description and trouble shooting of an alarm can be found in this manual "14.
+A description of an alarm can be found in this manual "14.
 Detailed alarm description" p.
-61, together with a description of the specific test alarms "Test Alarms (AL 8XX)".
-When the PTI test completes or is aborted, all alarms found during the test are set inactive in the alarm list.
+63. When the PTI test completes or is aborted, all alarms found during the test are set inactive in the alarm list.
 If the alarm list is empty, the unit is completely OK.
 If the controller is switched off, only the main status of a PTI test is remembered in menu item T04.